Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Januari 2026 22.29.00 UTC
+- WIB: Minggu, 18 Januari 2026 23.36.02 UTC
-- WITA: Minggu, 18 Januari 2026 23.29.00 UTC
+- WITA: Senin, 19 Januari 2026 00.36.02 UTC
-- WIT: Senin, 19 Januari 2026 00.29.00 UTC
+- WIT: Senin, 19 Januari 2026 01.36.02 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny